JulianVidal/AGDA_HTML/reports/index.md

 created the README with installation and usage examples.

 # 15 - Post-meeting Report
+For the evaluation section of the report create a table with compilation time results, using different strategies and Agda projects in order to demonstrate how effective the tool is.

+The definition names in the s-expressions aren't user friendly, mainly due to the numbers and underscores, find a way to remove them, ask Job for clarity on how the s-expression definitions get their name.

 # 15 - Notes
 Test compiling the agda standard library